MyLife-Services/mylife-documentation/technical/mylife-interface.md

-# MyLife Interface Help Document
+# MyLife Interface

+This is a help document that outlines the components of the MyLife Member Platform Baseline Frontend Interface.

 ## Elements of the Interface